k3s-io/k3s/README.md

 We remove these to achieve a smaller binary size.
 They can be removed while remaining conformant because neither affect core Kubernetes functionality.
 They are also dependent on third-party cloud or data center technologies/services, which may not be available in many of K3s's usecases.

+What's next?
+---
+Check out our [roadmap](ROADMAP.md) to see what we have planned moving forward.

 Release cadence
 ---
 K3s maintains pace with upstream Kubernetes releases.
 Our goal is to release patch releases on the same day as upstream and minor releases within a few days.